Activism gets going

 In the decades following the Second World War, when the Pākehā birth rate was high, beliefs about sex, birth control and mothering were shifting, including amongst doctors.
 It became slightly easier to get an abortion.

-The number of abortions performed in public hospitals jumped in the later 1960s, going from less than 70 in 1965 to over 300 in 1970.
+The number of abortions performed in public hospitals jumped from less than 70 in 1965 to more than 300 in 1970.
 When court decisions in 1969 and 1970 made it easier to get abortions in Australia, some New Zealand women travelled across the Tasman for the operation.

 Fearing that similar decisions would be made by a New Zealand court, and aware of the increase in hospital abortions, those opposed to abortion began to organise.
 So did those in favour.

 The Society for the Protection of the Unborn Child (SPUC) led the opposition to abortion in the 1970s.
-SPUC was set up in 1970, was well-funded and had a large and active membership.
+Set up in 1970, SPUC was well-funded and had a large and active membership.
 The Catholic Church was SPUC’s most important source of members and money.
 In the 1970s SPUC also attracted a number of high-profile members, including Ruth Kirk, wife of Prime Minister Norman Kirk.
 It claimed that more than 30 members of Parliament were members.

 Feeling about abortion ran so high that women with opposing views were sometimes unable to work together.
 There was a walk-out from the 1973 Women’s Convention when a resolution supporting abortion on demand was passed.
 Those opposed to abortion left the National Organisation for Women.

 Opposition by some feminists to abortion caused furious debate within the women’s liberation movement.
 Anti-abortion feminists formed a group, Feminists for Life, which argued that women who became pregnant should be supported with maternity leave and childcare.